-We have audited the internal control over financial reporting of Snap-on Incorporated and subsidiaries (the "Company") as of January 2, 2016, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+We have audited the internal control over financial reporting of Snap-on Incorporated and subsidiaries (the "Company") as of December 31, 2016, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+As described in Management's Report on Internal Control over Financial Reporting, management excluded from its assessment the internal control over financial reporting at Car-O-Liner Holding AB, which was acquired on October 31, 2016, and whose financial statements constitute less than 4% of the Company's total assets as of December 31, 2016, and less than 1% of the Company's 2016 net sales.
+Accordingly, our audit did not include the internal control over financial reporting at Car-O-Liner Holding AB.
 The Company's management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting, included in the accompanying Management's Report on Internal Control over Financial Reporting.
 Our responsibility is to express an opinion on the Company's internal control over financial reporting based on our audit.